-ATSU has an Emergency Operations Plan (EOP) for the Missouri, California, and Arizona campuses which is consistent with the Incident Command System (ICS) and the National Incident Management System (NIMS).
+ATSU has an Emergency Operations Plan (EOP) for the Kirksville, Missouri; Santa Maria, California; and Mesa, Arizona, campuses which is consistent with the Incident Command System (ICS) and the National Incident Management System (NIMS).
 In the event of a campus emergency posing an immediate threat to the health or safety of employees and students, the ATSU Campus Safety officer on duty or the director of campus safety will immediately notify the President's Office, who will alert the "Executive in Charge."
 The President's Office designates "Executives in Charge" who serve on a rotating basis.
 The Executive in Charge will activate command staff members, as needed.
-The EOP is located on the ATSU website at atsu.edu/security-and-emergencies and is available on the ATSU portal and on desktops of ATSU employee computer workstations.
+The EOP is located on the ATSU website at <a href="https://dx.doi.org/atsu.com/atsu.co

 The Emergency Operations Committee (EOC) is responsible for reviewing the EOP on an annual basis.
 ATSU Campus Safety is responsible for emergency response and evacuation tests, both announced and unannounced, which are conducted periodically throughout the year.
 Drill monitors fill out drill evaluation forms and return them to ATSU Campus Safety.
 Records of drills and testing are available for review upon request at ATSU Campus Safety.
-The drill evaluation forms are reviewed by the director of campus safety.
+The drill evaluation forms are reviewed by the director of Campus Safety.
 Deficiencies are noted and addressed.